Savana2020/ENC4265/manual.md

 ---
 ### What's in the Box
 Before beginning setup, verify that your PS5 package contains all the necessary components:
- Figure 1: Standard contents of a PS5 retail package

 - PlayStation 5 console
 - DualSense wireless controller
 - Console base (stand)